United Kingdom Capital Gains Tax Calculator 2025

 In the UK, capital gains tax rates vary depending on your total income for the year:

-• Basic-rate taxpayers (annual income up to £50,270): 10% on capital gains
+• Basic-rate taxpayers: Up to £50,270 – 10% on capital gains.

 4. How to Use the Calculator for Each Scenario

-Follow these steps to use the calculator for different scenarios:
+Follow these steps for specific examples:

 Example 1: Basic-Rate Taxpayer

-Scenario: You bought assets for £1,000 and sold it for £5,000 within the same tax year.
-Your total income is £40,000, and your capital gains exceed the £3,000 allowance.
+Scenario: You bought assets for £1,000 and sold them for £5,000 within the same tax year.
+Your total income is £40,000, and your capital gains exceed the £6,000 allowance.

 • Enter the purchase price as £1,000.